Rubinakauser/alphabet-/README.md

 <h2 align="left">Hi 👋!
-Mohd Ashfaq here, a Data Scientist passionate about transforming data into impactful solutions.
+Rubina Kauser here, a Data Scientist passionate about transforming data into impactful solutions.
 I've pioneered Gesture Recognition for seamless human-computer interaction and crafted Recommendation Systems for social media platforms.
 Committed to building products that contribute to societal welfare.
 Let's innovate with data!